javaplus/PiHack/project_overview/overview.md

 In this hackathon we will need each team to create a set of sensors that will detect the number of students that come through each lunch line and the duration that they spend in line.
 We will then use the data gathered to make decisions on how to best minimize the time students spend in line and maximize lunchtime for students and teachers!

-Horray!
+Hurray!
 No more waiting in long lunch lines!

 <p align="center"><img src="/images/Lunch-Lines.jpg"></p>